-Damping off is a term used for seedling death by any of a handful of fungal diseases, including several root rots (Pythium, Phytophthora) and molds (Sclerotinia or white mold, Botrytis or gray mold).
+Damping off is a term used for the sudden death of new plant seedlings.
+It can be caused by any of a handful of fungal diseases, including the pathogens Pythium, Phytophthora, Rhizoctonia spp., Fusarium spp., Sclerotinia, and Botrytis.

-Seedlings with root rot can appear to be wilting, even when kept watered.
+Seedlings may appear to be wilting, even when kept watered.
 Even poor germination may be attributable to damping off.
-If your seedlings were growing along fine and suddenly wilt and die, it's a good bet they have succumbed to damping off disease.
+If your seedlings were growing along fine and suddenly wilt and die, it's a good bet they have succumbed to some form of damping off disease.

 What to Do If Your Seedlings Get Damping Off